 Time to Put the Bucket Back On

 We brought the bucket back from the welder.
-The other part of the quick attach assembly was welded to the front of the bucket, and it looked tractor bucket with quick attach plate welded onreally good.
+The other part of the quick attach assembly was welded to the front of the bucket, and it looked really good.
 One thing to know is that it’s really critical to keep the pin angles on the quick attach the same as the bucket.
 Whatever angle your pins are when the bucket is flat on the ground should be maintained.
 In other words, the angle should be the same as when it was a pin on bucket.
 We told the machine shop that we wanted the quick attach plate to be welded on at the same angle as the pins were, up and down.
 They did it just right, and any implement that fits a skid loader will now fit Marvin’s tractor.

 Marvin said he’s going to get some orange Kubota paint, and that his new quick attach bucket is going to look like a factory job when it’s all done.
 It took us about an hour total to get the face plate on the front end loader, and after we got the bucket back from the welders, it didn’t take much time at all to finish off the job.